Black-Beard-Sdk/jslt/README.md

    "output":
    {
-       "filter": "$.datas", // It is json path for filter just one part of the output document "Mode": .to_block()  // Behavior the output serialization }
+       "filter": "$.datas", // It is json path for filter just one part of the output document "Mode": to_block()  // Behavior the output serialization }
 }